top of page

 He glanced at his phone and debated on calling Illias but changed his mind.
 He was up to his neck in team members and communication between the teams and team leaders right now.
 He didn’t want to freak him out.
 Except, he probably already was because he’d seen what Zain had on the screen.
 He knew.

 “Okay, my King, it’s time to come back to the office.
-I can’t call you about this, and I really, really need to talk to you now about—” He looked around the room.
+Break free.
+Kick some ass.
+Do whatever you need to do to get back here.
+I really, really need to talk to you now about—” He looked around the room.
 He didn’t trust that no one was listening.
 “You know who that did, you know what.”

 His phone rang, and he was ready to bolt for the door.
 Forcing air out of his lungs, he grabbed it and answered it.
 “Yeah?”